iChris/chrisennsdotcom/src/posts/an-accidental-shop-for-kottke-org.md

 ---
-title: 'An Accidental Shop for Kottke.org'
+title: "An Accidental Shop for Kottke.org"
 date: 2018-08-27
 draft: false
-tags:
-    - Blogging
-    - ecommerce
-    - blog

 ---